ndegwacodess/EasyDeploy/dashboards/README.md

 4. **Monitoring** separates ongoing observation from active deployment
 5. **Global Search** - Add a search bar that can find deployments, logs, settings across the platform
 6. **Quick Actions** - Floating action button for "Deploy New App" since it's likely a primary user action

-Would you like me to elaborate on any specific section or discuss the internal page layouts for any of these main areas?